iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covidtracker___2.3.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="net.hscni.covidtracker 1 reviews"/>
 </p>

+> I used this app from I tested positive it has never turned red etc like it suppose to 😡<br> :date: __2021-02-06 15:42:06__

+> In contact with quite a few covid positive people and no alert, obviously not working<br> :date: __2021-02-03 10:33:24__

+> Even though it says you only need Bluetooth enabled my app tells me to keep location enabled for notifications.
+This drains my battery so I won't be using it.<br> :date: __2021-02-02 16:39:24__

+> I have just deleted the app, the police in England are being given new powers to access your information via the app.
+Its only a matter of time before NI does the same.
+This is NOT what I signed up for.
+Completely lost my trust and have uninstalled.
+The notifications aren't useful, it doesn't tell you when or where you came into contact with someone.<br> :date: __2021-01-30 10:25:47__

+> Statistically I have been in direct contact with a number of Covid cases.
+Not one single alert.<br> :date: __2021-01-30 00:09:06__

 > I have used it daily just to see if it works and it has never went off.
 I work on a Covid Ward...
 I also have family who were in the same place for the same amount of time with the same people and some got the notification and others didnt.
 It simply doesn't work.<br> :date: __2021-01-26 12:42:55__

 > It didn't send me any notification I happened to open my app and had 4 days self isolation left, that was certainly pointless considering I missed 6 days isolation and being around my co workers<br> :date: __2021-01-18 08:43:00__